Principia

 1. Scope of the Chapter

-1.1 This chapter establishes the formal axioms governing biological computation.
+1.1 This chapter establishes the formal axioms governing biological computation in the context of biomatic systems.

 1.2 All statements concern physical systems only.